Free Music for Facebook Videos That Won’t Get Flagged (Safe Sources + Proof)

 When Free Music Becomes a Hidden Cost

 Free tracks can cost you hours when Meta mutes a video or limits it in certain places.
-Meta explains that music rights can change and mute a Reel, and it gives you options like replacing the music.
+Meta explains that music rights can change and mute a video, and it gives you options like replacing the music.
 Each change forces a new edit, new export, and a fresh upload, which eats production time.

 When Free Music Becomes a Hidden Cost 1.jpg: Meta help text stating that when Meta no longer has rights to certain music, a story or reel using that song will be muted.